+This requirement also applies to re-certification audits.
 See 11.3.3 on criteria for remote surveillance audits.

-- 7.1.6.2 If the criteria in 7.1.6.1 are met by the client but an on-site audit is still planned, the CAB shall document their rationale in the audit report. - a.
-This should be based on factors not identified in 7.1.6.1 that increase the client's risk profile. - 7.1.7 The CAB shall verify if the client holds other accredited certifications issued by an accredited CAB to a relevant nationally- or internationally recognised standard. - 7.1.7.1 If the client does hold accredited certifications, the CAB may use this as a substantive indication of conformity with relevant elements of the CoC Standard by: - a.
+- 7.1.6.2 If the criteria in 7.1.6.1 are met by the client but an on-site audit is still planned, the CAB shall document their rationale in the audit checklistreport. - This should be based on factors not identified in 7.1.6.1 that increase the client's risk profile. - 7.1.7 The CAB shall verify if the client holds other accredited certifications issued by an accredited CAB to a relevant nationally- or internationally recognised standard. - 7.1.7.1 If the client does hold accredited certifications, the CAB may use this as a substantive indication of conformity with relevant elements of the CoC Standard by: - a.
 Requesting the most recent audit report from the client. - b.
 Undertaking a gap analysis of the differences between the CoC Standard and the other standard. - c.
 Using knowledge of conformity demonstrated by the other certification to support the CAB's audit and certification decision.